GoogleCloudPlatform/abap-sdk-bigquery-toolkit-samples/README.md

 ![alt_text](images/CDS_Gen.png "CDS Generator Screen")

 Input Parameters:
  ​​- Select .csv file - Enter a file that is stored in your computer.
-The file should contain a tab separated list with 2 columns:
+The file should have 2 columns with values separated by commas
    - SAP Tablename
    - CDS Entity / View Name
    - SQL View Name (Optional, only required if you want to generate CDS Views, which are obsolete)